A Kiss for a Killer

-A Kiss for a Killer (French: Une manche et la belle) is a 1957 French thriller film directed by Henri Verneuil and starring Henri Vidal, Mylène Demongeot and Isa Miranda.
+A Kiss for a Killer (French: Une manche et la belle) is a 1957 French drama mystery film directed by Henri Verneuil and starring Henri Vidal, Mylène Demongeot and Isa Miranda.
 It is based on the 1954 novel The Sucker Punch by James Hadley Chase.

 It was shot at the Victorine Studios in Nice.
 The film's sets were designed by the art director Jean d'Eaubonne.

-Synopsis
+Plot

 A wealthy widow living in Nice marries an attractive but self-centred young man.
 Soon after the wedding he meets and falls in love with her niece Eva, whose calculating ambitions lead her to push him to murder her aunt.